Jurong Bird Park: Transportation

 Throughout its existence, Jurong Bird Park was never directly served by any MRT line, with the nearest station being Boon Lay MRT station.

-There is a bus service operated by SBS Transit which calls at the bus stop outside the park.
+There is a bus service operated by SBS Transit which calls at the bus stop outside the former park.

-The park itself was once served by the Jurong Bird Park Panorail a 1.7-kilometre (1.1 mi) loop monorail system which ran within the park.
+The park itself was once served by the Jurong Bird Park Panorail, a 1.7-kilometre (1.1 mi) loop monorail system which ran within the park.
 The system was constructed by Vonroll Transport Systems of Switzerland, which also built the Sentosa Monorail and Singapore Cable Car.
 The monorail system used four fully air-conditioned four-car trains which travelled around the park in approximately 11 minutes.
-It has since ceased operations in 2012 and was replaced by a trackless tram service similar to the ones found at the Singapore Zoo and Night Safari.
+It ceased operations in 2012 and was replaced by a trackless tram service similar to the ones found at the Singapore Zoo and Night Safari until the park's closure in 2023.